-The development of a baby is quite an intricate process.
-From the moment the egg and sperm meet, your baby is beginning to grow.
+The development of a baby is a beautifully intricate process.
+From the moment the egg and sperm meet, your baby is growing.
 This early part of development lays the foundation for a healthy pregnancy and delivery.
 It is important to be informed in order to address any concerns regarding early fetal development.

 Most references to pregnancy are usually in gestational age rather than fetal age development, but we have included both so that it is clear what stage development is being discussed.

 Gestational Age Week 1 & 2 (Fetal Age: Conception)

 At this stage, the menstrual period has just ended and your body is getting ready for ovulation.
 For most women, ovulation takes place about 11 – 21 days from the first day of the last menstrual period.
 During intercourse, several hundred million sperms are released into the vagina.
 Sperm will travel through the cervix and into the fallopian tubes.

 When conception takes place, the sperm will penetrate an egg and create a single set of 46 chromosomes called a zygote – the basis for a new human being.
 The fertilized egg, called a morula, spends a couple of days traveling through the fallopian tube toward the uterus and dividing into cells (this dividing process is where many chromosomal abnormalities occur).

 The morula becomes a blastocyst and will eventually end up in the uterus.
 Anywhere from day 6 – 12 after conception, the blastocyst will embed into the uterine lining and begin the embryonic stage.